 The Kansas Pacific Matter.

 WASHINGTON, Feb.
 19.-Mr. Turpie's resolution in the senate declaring that the sale of the Kansas Pacific be not confirmed unless the government receives not only the principal, but also the interest of its claims, being up for discussion, Mr. Thurston resumed his remarks upon it.
-He pointed out that the entire debt of the Union Pacific railroad, which includetd the Kansas Pacific branch, to the government, was about \$71,000,000.
+He pointed out that the entire debt of the Union Pacific railroad, which includ-etd the Kansas Pacific branch, to the government, was about \$71,000,000.
 The sales of the main and branch lines would return to the government \$65,-000,000, or 91 per cent of the road's indebtedness to the United States, principal and interest.
-This, Mr. Thurston held, was a piece of good f.aanciering on the part of the president, who, he said, was better informed upon the value of the road and all the details bearing upon that value than any other official of the government, in congress or out.
-He pointed out that if he sale of the Kansas Pacific were not confirmed the president would have no other alternative than to redeem the first mortgage bonds and thus, instead of having in the treasury more than six million dollars as a result of the sale, the government would have to invest about seven millions more eash to redeem the first mortgage bonds, and then would have on its hands a property that was of so little value as compared with what some senators imagined some single one of the great roads centering in Kansas City thought enough of it to venture a bid upon it at the sale yestreday.
-Mr. Thurston regarded the settlement effected by the administration of the whole Pacific railroad business as eminently satisfactory.
+This, Mr. Thurston held, was a piece of good franciering on the part of the president, who, he sald, was better informed upon value of the road and all the details bearing upon that value than any other official of the government, in congress He pointed out that if he or out. sale of the Kansas Pacific were not confirmed the president would have no other alternative than to redeem the first mortgage bonds and thus, instead of having in the treasury more than six million dollars as a result of the sale, the government would have to invest about seven millions more in ersh to redeem the first mortgage bonds, and then would have on its hands a property that was of so little value as compared with what some senators imagined some aingle one of the great reads centering in Kanaca City thought enough of it to venture a hid upon it at the sale yestreday.

+Mr. Thurston resurded the settle.